-We’re into the second week of October, which means one big thing – Halloween is just around the corner!
+We are well into October, which means one big thing – Halloween is just around the corner!
 Whether you’re decking out your home like a haunted house, or you have fantastically creative costume ideas for you and your family, the costs of celebrating this fall holiday can add up.
 However, it doesn’t have to be expensive – in fact, we’ve got a few ideas for you to have a spooky and fun Halloween without breaking the bank.

-- Decorate DIY style.
-With 60-second “how to” videos popping up all over social media, and with the ubiquity of Pinterest, there’s no dearth of ways you can decorate your home for Halloween to attract trick-or-treaters in your area.
+With 60-second “how to” videos popping up all over social media apps like TikTok and YouTube, and with the ubiquity of Pinterest, there’s no dearth of ways you can decorate your home for Halloween to attract trick-or-treaters in your area.
 It doesn’t even need to look pretty (in fact, it’s better if it doesn’t) – construction paper decor, glow sticks for mood lighting, a few tinted light bulbs to give off a spooky vibe, and red food coloring for “blood” stains can make a fun difference.

 Check out local dollar / discount stores for unique “treat” ideas.

 If you get a lot of trick-or-treaters in your neighborhood, or if you’re helping at a Halloween event (such as Trunk or Treat), it can be fun to expand past just candy and get creative.
 Stickers, pencils, and other cute trinkets can make for an interesting change.